touqeerraza/react-native-toast/README.md

 ## How to Use

-Wrap your application parent with `ToastProvider`.
+Wrap your application entry point with `ToastProvider`.

 ```ts
 import { ToastProvider } from '@asaeed14/react-native-toast';